 Choosing the right calculator for the Fundamentals of Engineering (FE) exam is one of the simplest ways to give yourself an advantage on test day.
 NCEES strictly limits which calculators you can bring into the testing center, so you need to know your options and pick the one that best fits your needs.
-In this guide, we will walk through every NCEES-approved calculator, explain why the TI-36X Pro stands out for the FE Electrical and Computer Engineering exam, and share practical tips for getting the most out of your calculator during the exam.
+In this guide, we will walk through every NCEES-approved calculator, explain why the TI-36X Pro stands out for the FE exam across all disciplines, and share practical tips for getting the most out of your calculator during the exam.
+These recommendations come from hands-on testing across hundreds of FE-style problems with each approved model.

 NCEES publishes an official list of approved calculators that is updated periodically.
 As of the latest update, the following models are permitted during the FE exam: